How to Remove Stains on Concrete Driveway

 If you leave rusty metal furniture or tools on top of your concrete driveway, then that rust may transfer its orange brown color to your concrete.
 Though removing dust completely is difficult, we can reduce the intensity.
 Bring out some white vinegar and pour it over the stain.
 Let the vinegar sit for 10 minutes, then scrub with a stiff nylon brush.
 Old and large stains can be handled with commercial rust remover.
 Follow the product’s instructions and be sure to wear goggles, gloves, and a mask as these products contain powerful acid.

 Contact the Experts

-If you would rather have experts take care of removing stains from your concrete flooring, then call Artistic Concrete Designs to speak with a professional.
+If you would rather have experts take care of removing stains from your concrete flooring, then call Artistic Concrete Designs at (770) 580-2700 or contact us online to speak with a professional.
 Our experts have years of experience and advanced equipment to take care of those stubborn stains.
 We look forward to taking your call.